GoogleCloudPlatform/cloud-hackathons/hacks/cloud-run/README.md

 ### Tips

-- You can find the instance name of the Cloud SQL instance on the Cloud SQL instances page in the Google Cloud console.
+- You can find the instance name of the Cloud SQL instance on the Cloud SQL instances page in the Google Cloud console
-- Make sure that the service account used by Cloud Run has the `Cloud SQL Client` role.
+- Make sure that the service account used by Cloud Run has the `Cloud SQL Client` role

 ## Challenge 6: Keeping secrets safe

 ### Introduction

 In the previous challenge we've passed the password using an environment variable.
 The implication is that everyone with Viewer permissions to the Google Cloud project can read that password, which is not desirable.
-A better option is to use Secret Manager.
+A better option is to use *Secret Manager*.

 Secret Manager provides a central place and single source of truth to manage, access, and audit secrets across Google Cloud.

 ### Description

-Add the database password to the Secret Manager, expose the secret as environment variable `DB_PASSWORD` and remove the plain text environment variable you've set in the previous challenge.
+Add the database password to the Secret Manager, and configure Cloud Run to refer to that secret for the database password.

 ### Success Criteria